Count Ceprano in Rigoletto, ROH 2023

 Biography

-Jamie graduated from the Royal College of Music Opera Studio in 2023.
-At the RCM he performed the roles of Sarastro (Die Zauberflöte), Immigration Officer (Flight, Dove), Il Re in Respighi’s La bella dormente nel bosco, and Jupiter (Orpheus in the Underworld, Offenbach).
+At the Royal College of Music, Jamie performed roles including Sarastro (Die Zauberflöte), Jupiter (Orpheus in the Underworld),Immigration Officer (Flight) and Il Re (La bella dormente nel bosco).
 Whilst studying he debuted at the Royal Opera House in the premiere of three opera scenes (Lost and Found, March ‘22) including Bass aria ‘Detritus’ (Laura Reid), and covered Segeste & Tullio in Handel’s Arminio (Linbury Theatre, April ‘23).
-Other credits include: Apollo & Titye (La descente d'Orphée, Charpentier) for Vache Baroque Festival; Commendatore (Don Giovanni) for Brunswick Vocal Arts, Saul (Saul, Handel) with Consort of Twelve, and Polyphemus (Acis & Galatea) for Eboracum Baroque.
+Other credits include: Apollo & Titye (La descente d'Orphée, Charpentier) for Vache Baroque Festival, Saul (Saul, Handel) with Consort of Twelve, and Polyphemus (Acis & Galatea) for Eboracum Baroque.

 “The role of Immigration Officer, sung by the bass Jamie Woollard, was handsomely sung and acted in a stern but caressing manner.
 Obviously at home as the voice of reason, his believable acting style was a much needed breath of fresh air.”